Car Accident Lawyer Raleigh NC

 - Seek a copy of the police report if an officer responded to your crash.

-Determine Fault or Liability
+Determining Fault or Liability in Your Auto Accident

-Make sure you review all aspects of your case and how the car crash caused you harm.
-Here are a few factors to consider:
+Make sure you review all aspects of your personal injury case and how being injured in a car accident caused you harm.

-- Lost wages.
-Time out of work to recover from an accident can be calculated into your settlement.
+- Lost wages: Time out of work to recover from an accident can be calculated into your settlement.

 Know Your Auto Insurance Coverage

-- Automobile liability coverage.
-If you are injured by another party’s negligence, this coverage is your primary source of recovery.
+- Automobile liability coverage: If you are injured by another party’s negligence, this coverage is your primary source of recovery.
 North Carolina law requires that all drivers carry a minimum of $30,000 in liability coverage.

-- Underinsured (UIM) motorist coverage.
-While not mandatory, this coverage can be found in your own policy of insurance, and is available to you if the liability coverage of the other driver is insufficient to cover your damages.
+- Underinsured (UIM) motorist coverage: While not mandatory, this coverage can be found in your own policy of insurance, and is available to you if the liability coverage of the other driver is insufficient to cover your damages.